Construction Pre-apprenticeship

 Program Description

-Successful completion of this program leads to a Construction Pre-apprenticeship badge.
+Successful completion leads to a Construction pre-Apprenticeship Program (CAP) badge.

-The program also meets the apprenticeship preparation standards, and is officially recognized by, the Washington State Apprenticeship and Training Council (WSATC)
+The program meets the apprenticeship preparation standards, and is officially recognized by, the Washington State Apprenticeship and Training Council (WSATC).

 What is a pre-apprenticeship?